-“One of the issues for tenants is determining the appropriate financial data to provide their landlord, and to what extent the tenants are obliged to provide the specific information requested by their landlords” she explains.
+“One of the issues for tenants is determining the appropriate financial data to provide their landlord, and to what extent the tenants are obliged to provide the specific information requested by their landlords,” she says.

-What could constitute evidence of “sufficient and accurate information”, Ord suggests, is either information extracted from an accounting system, BAS, or that provided to a financial institution and accompanied by an APES 315 compilation report.
+Ord says what could constitute evidence of “sufficient and accurate information” is either information extracted from an accounting system, BAS, or that provided to a financial institution and accompanied by an APES 315 compilation report.

 Similarly, where the tenant is demonstrating reduced turnover through actual data, the landlord should not be entitled to cash flow or other revenue projections.
-While Ord notes that South Australia and Victoria have been explicit on the type of financial information landlords are not entitled to ask for, other states have either provided only very general guidance, or have been silent.
+While Ord notes that South Australia and Victoria are clear on the type of financial information landlords are not entitled to ask for, other states have either provided only very general guidance, or have been silent.

 Time is running out

 With some landlords – used to wielding their bargaining power and still in denial about the broken model for rentals in the retail sector – negotiations appear to be slow.

 However, Vo warns those that have chosen to wait and see in the hope there will be more government relief, could run out of time.
 Given the absence of any obligation for both parties to agree, she suspects many cases could be headed to mediation.